ordina-jworks/ordina-jworks.github.io/_posts/2019-03-19-Kickstarter-Trajectory-2019-Light.md

 [Ryan De Gruyter](/autor/Ryan-De-Gruyter) was our teacher for today.
 He quickly introduced us to Angular, a platform that is designed to easily create browser applications built by Google.
-The first version of Angular was AngularJS, it was very popular and used by many companies.
+The first version of Angular was AngularJS
+It was very popular and used by many companies.
 Google decided to update Angular and created Angular 2 which was not welcomed by the industry at that time because it removed all the AngularJS concepts.

-It took some time for the industry to adapt and see the positive stuff of Angular2: Open Source community, improved dependency injection, better performance, enc..
+It took some time for the industry to adapt and see the positive stuff of Angular 2: Open Source community, improved dependency injection, better performance, etc..
 Angular 2 is not the holy grail of frameworks.
 It still has some downsides like lots of ceremony and boilerplate thanks to the use of Angular CLI.

 After the information session, he showed us how easy it was to create an Angular project where we learned how to create an Angular application using small reusable pieces called components.

 ## Frontend hands-on

-Today [Jan De Wilde](/autor/Jan-De-Wilde) asked if we still had question about the last Angular session.
+[Jan De Wilde](/autor/Jan-De-Wilde) asked if we still had question about the Angular session.
-Because in this session we would create an Angular application using all the techniques we learned form the previous course and he wanted to be sure we understood everything before we started.
+Because in this session we would create an Angular application using all the techniques we learned from the previous course and he wanted to be sure we understood everything before we started.
 So he went a bit deeper on some topics and showed us on how to execute calls to an API and to structure the project properly.

 After the lunch break, when we were still digesting our food, we started to write a complete Angular application.
-[Jan De Wilde](/autor/Jan-De-Wilde) guided us through the process showing us possible issues we could encounter and explained how we could solve those issues.
+[Jan De Wilde](/autor/Jan-De-Wilde) guided us through the process, showing us possible issues we could encounter and explained how we could solve those issues.

 ## Intro to Cloud-Friendly Development

 [Kevin Van Houtte](/autor/Kevin-Van-Houtte) introduced us to contract testing.
-It is a tool to write a exact input en output of a API call, after we run our project our contract will generate tests for our controller checking if the controller output is the same as we expected in the contract.
+It is a tool to write a exact input and output of an API call.
+After we run our project, our contract will generate tests for our controller, checking if the controller output is the same as we expected in the contract.
-These files generated by the contract can be imported into Javadoc for documentation.
+The files, generated by the contract, can be imported into Javadoc for documentation.

-Afterwards we had some exercises were we could use all the skills we had learned in these courses.
+Afterwards we had some exercises where we could use all the skills we had learned in these courses.
 * API driven programming with contract tests.
-* Load those API docs into our Java docs
+* Loading the API docs into our Java docs
-* Attach and database to our Spring Boot application
+* Attaching a database to our Spring Boot application
-* Create migration scripts and use those to populate the database with FlyWay
+* Creating migration scripts and using these to populate the database with FlyWay
-* Create a config server and connect our Spring Boot application to it.
+* Creating a config server and connecting our Spring Boot application to it
-* Enable actuator and use it to generate metrics data
+* Enabling actuator and using it to generate metrics data

 All these exercises help us prepare for a real project in the future.

 ## Agile Development
-First we saw different approaches to work as a team which are not agile.
+First we saw different approaches to work as a non-agile team.
-Like the waterfall system that has some downsides, which doesn't give a lot of feedback.
+Like the waterfall system that has some downsides such as getting late feedback from the business or end user.
 The feedback is only in the end of the life cycle of the project or when the project got tested.

 <img class="image right" alt="Agile Methodology" src="/img/2019-Kickstarter-Trajectory-2019-light/agile-methodology.png">

-Another way of working was with Agile, this has more benefits:
+Applying an Agile approach offers a lot of benefits:
 * Quicker risk reduction
 * limit handovers
 * shorter term plans